Crane Control: Remote control, Pendant Control & Cabin Control

 Crane cabin, also known as crane operator's cab, is a critical crane component of overhead traveling cranes and gantry cranes that ensures safe crane operation in a variety of applications, including harsh ones.
 Cabin crane control are used on a wide range of industrial overhead travelling cranes and gantry cranes, including container cranes, ship unloaders, rubber port gantry cranes, shore container gantry cranes, metallurgical use overhead travelling bridge cranes, general use bridge cranes, and general use gantry cranes, among others.

-Crane cabs Configurations
+Crane Cabs Configurations

 The right crane cab for your overhead traveling cranes and gantry cranes will help improve the performance of the cab-operated cranes.
 Cabin crane control and crane operator's cabs are typically offered in three different configurations: